jinujayan/Capstone_ECGAnalyzer/README.md

 As the domain of application being health and involves conditions of critical cardiac care the objective is to have very high certainity in the model while identifying the positive cases (Myocardial Infraction - Abnormal).<br>
 The model must maximize identification of cases where the patient has the MI condition.<br>
-Also since there is an imbalances of classes i nthe dataset, accuracy will not be a true indictor of performance.
+Also since there is an imbalances of classes i nthe dataset, accuracy will not be a true indicator of performance.
-To achieve this the metric of choice is __Recall__ which gives us an insight on out of all the people with the condition how many of them were correctly predicted.
+To achieve this the metric of choice is __Recall__ which gives us an insight on the question : Out of all the people with the condition how many of them were correctly predicted?

 __Recall = TP/(TP+FN)__

-Since Recall is a global metric and will be misleading when evaluated within batches, the overall model performance is evaluated on predictions with the test set for different models using varying learning rates.
+Since Recall is a global metric and will be misleading when evaluated within batches, the overall model performance is evaluated on predictions with the test set for different models.

 ## Implementation